A City Hall employee was arrested and charged with witness tampering and destroying evidence.

 In 2023, Mr. Adams held a flag-raising ceremony for Uzbekistan in Lower Manhattan and presented Mr. Mansurov with a mayoral proclamation celebrating his heritage.

-According to the complaint, Mr. Mansurov and the employees were interviewed by the F.B.I. on June 13 of this year and denied any involvement with straw donations.
-But they were later interviewed again while represented by lawyers in the hopes of receiving leniency.
+Two days later, on June 13, according to the complaint against Mr. Bahi, Mr. Mansurov and the four employees were interviewed by the F.B.I. and denied any involvement with straw donations.

-Mr. Mansurov ultimately “admitted his involvement in straw donations” to Mr. Adams’s campaign and in an unrelated fraud case, the complaint said.
+Mr. Mansurov and his employees were later interviewed by investigators again while represented by lawyers in the hopes of receiving leniency in the inquiry, prosecutors said.
+He ultimately “admitted his involvement in straw donations” to Mr. Adams’s campaign and in an unrelated fraud case, the complaint said.